-Signs of fall are beginning to show as leaves gradually morph from verdant greens to vibrant shades of reds, oranges and yellows and we become aware that summer is fast fading.
+Signs of fall will soon be upon us as leaves gradually morph from verdant greens to vibrant shades of reds, oranges and yellows and we become aware that summer is fast fading.

-Autumn however provides us with some of the best travel experiences as you hop in your RV and enjoy more outdoor moments before winter finally sets in.
+Autumn however provides us with some of the best travel experiences as you rent an RV and enjoy more outdoor moments before winter finally sets in.

-Province by province, we’d like to share this year’s top fall colour destinations on an RV vacation.
+Planning your Fall RV vacation is easy.
+Province by province, we’d like to share this year’s top fall colour destinations in Canada for an RV vacation.

 Fall starts peeping here in late September and, while you’ll catch a spectrum of colour almost anywhere in Nova Scotia, Cape Breton is the place to be.
 This is one of the world’s most spectacular drives at any time of the year but in autumn can only be described as gob-smacking.
 Campgrounds here can be popular this time of year so be sure to book ahead.